USCGC Resolute: History

 The current cutter Resolute is very different in size and construction but the missions remain the same.
 The sixth of sixteen Reliance-class cutters, Resolute was the first of her class to be powered by two 2500 hp Alco-B diesel engines.
 Resolutes keel was laid at the United States Coast Guard Yard, Curtis Bay, Maryland, in May 1965.
 She was commissioned 8 December 1966.
 Since that time she has seen several different homeports including San Francisco, California; Alameda, California; Astoria, Oregon; and her current home port of St. Petersburg, Florida.Resolute has been decorated on several occasions.
 She has done well during Refresher Training (REFTRA), earning eight REFTRA "E's" for overall excellence in simulated battle and damage scenarios.
 Resolute has earned two Coast Guard Unit Commendation awards for exceptional work in separate Search and Rescue (SAR) cases.
 In 1981, Resolute extinguished a fire aboard the tug DeFelice alongside a San Francisco fuel pier.
 Two Resolute crewmembers entered the burning tug and retrieved her injured occupants.
 Several of Resolute's crew were injured during this operation while they fought desperately to save the vessel and crew.
 In 1982, Resolute earned a Meritorious Unit Commendation for protecting an Ohio-class submarine from potentially dangerous demonstrators.
 In 1986, after successfully completing hundreds of SAR cases and fisheries boardings, Resolute saw her first drug bust.
 The seizure of MV Pamnico and the arrest of the vessel's crew resulted in the interdiction of over 20000 lb of marijuana headed for the streets of the United States.Resolute exercised her multi-mission capabilities during her tour of duty in Astoria, Oregon.
 On numerous occasions, Resolute was called to assist vessels in distress.
 Environmental protection was Resolute's primary calling when she was tasked with patrolling US fishery protection zones.
 Resolute also responded to assist in the cleanup of the Exxon Valdez oil spill disaster in Alaska.Resolute was decommissioned at the United States Coast Guard Yard in 1994 for a major refurbishment.
-Following this yard period, she was recommissioned and homeported in St. Petersburg, FL, where she continues to meet diverse challenges off the Southeast United States and in the Caribbean Sea.Resolute escorted the 500 ft MV Yalta from the Windard Passage to the Port of Tampa, Florida from 27 June – 1 July 2003.
+Following this yard period, she was recommissioned and homeported in St. Petersburg, FL, where she continues to meet diverse challenges off the Southeast United States and in the Caribbean Sea.Resolute escorted the 500 ft MV Yalta from the Windward Passage to the Port of Tampa, Florida from 27 June – 1 July 2003.
 Members of Resolute's boarding team and Rescue and Assistance detail were directly responsible for the salvage, safe navigation, operation and security of Yalta, her crew, and over 4 tons of cocaine during the transit.
 From 5 – 25 July 2003, Resolute participated in TACT (Tailored Annual Cutter Training).
 The training included such activities as man overboard, anchoring, towing, swept channel, general emergency, collision, gun shoot and general quarters drills.
 For participation and successful completion of all drills Resolute won the Battle E Ribbon from United States Coast Guard Atlantic Area (LANTAREA), her second award in two years.